 Warm season growth, but grown up to 1,400 m in the foothills of the Himalayas.

 Intolerant of low light conditions.

-Probably a short day plant.
-Variable maturity but seeds in first year of growth.
+Largely a short day plant, although flowering times vary with genotype.
+Seeds in first year of growth.

 Poor persistence under grazing; poor regeneration from seed.

 Unlikely to tolerate fire unless the plant has dropped seed, enabling regeneration from soil seed reserves.

 Generally planted in a species mixture at 0.25–0.5 kg/ha seed.
 Hard seed coat requires scarification.
 Early growth is generally rapid, but long-term persistence is generally poor for planted crops.

 Could be expected to respond to P, K and S on soils that are deficient or below the optimum pH range of 6–8.